andrewc26/P2Wildcats/README.md

 - About page contains information about everyone in the group.

 # How To Run
-- Clone this repository into IntelliJ or your IDE of choice by copying the HTTPS link
+- Clone this repository into IntelliJ or your IDE of choice by copying the HTTPS link.
-- Open the project, and run the "views.py" file
+- Open the project, and run the "views.py" file.
-- Check the python terminal for a link, click the link to open the site
+- Check the python terminal for a link, click the link to open the site.

 # Login System
-- Login is not needed to navigate through website, but is required to keep track of your progress
+- Login is not needed to navigate through website, but is required to keep track of your progress.
 - Create an account with a username and password of your choice and click the box to remember the info.
-- Account info. is stored in database
+- Account info. is stored in database.

 # 4 Card/Ticket Review Items